 Response and Return for Canceling an Order

-OnRspOrderAction: Return the response of the order cancellation, containing error messages returned by the trading kernel.
+OnRspOrderAction: Return the response of the order cancellation, which contains error messages returned by the trading kernel.

-OnRtnOrder : After the trading kernel validates the order cancellation instruction, the instruction will be submitted to the exchange and new order status of the related order will be returned.
+OnRtnOrder : After the trading kernel validates the order cancellation instruction, the instruction will be submitted to the exchange and a new order status of the related order will be returned.

 OnErrRtnOrderAction: The exchange will validate the order cancellation instruction again.
-If the exchange finds it illegal, this method will be called and an error message will be returned.
-And if the order is valid, new order status of the related order will be returned as well (OnRtnOrder).
+If the exchange finds it illegitimate, this method will be called and an error message will be returned.
+And if the order is valid, a new order status of the related order will be returned as well (OnRtnOrder).

 RFQs and Quotes